apache/dubbo-js/packages/dubbo-web-bench/README.md

 # Code size comparison

-This is a simple code size comparison between Connect-Web and gRPC-web.
+This is a simple code size comparison between Dubbo-Web and gRPC-web.

 We are generating code for the module [buf.build/bufbuild/eliza](https://buf.build/bufbuild/eliza) once with `protoc-gen-grpc-web`, once with `protoc-gen-dubbo-es`.